kosmoknot/meengi-site/content/Shows.md

 A gritty and realistic setting with decent acting but underwhelming storyline.
 The events and mystry was strong enough to keep me going through all 8 episodes but never really felt amazing.
 $logsItemEnd()$

+$logsShowsItemStart(Made in Heaven S01,Hindi,2019,20-1-2023,10)$
+This was awesome right from the opening theme song to themes of the show everything was done with brilliance.
+I loved the lead acting it was very on point.
+This show just lightly brushed my heart with its realism, skepticism, commentary and beautiful beautiful sets.
+$logsItemEnd()$

+$logsShowsItemStart(Mirzapur,Hindi,2018,14-1-2023,8)$
+Was far better than expected but still felt like it was a tad bit more Bollywoody than necessary.
+$logsItemEnd()$

 $logsListEnd()$